drbfraser/HHA-CommunityBasedRehabilitation/mobile/README.md

 # Troubleshooting

+- TODOSD: clean up all this to update relevance

+-   You **MUST** be using a `development build` TODOSD: finish thought

 -   If running the app in a virtual device via Android Studio, note that `Logcat` (in the bottom left corner) can offer some very useful error messages than metro.
 This can greatly help with troubleshooting.

     -   If the virtual device in Android Studio does not open, even when triggered manually, it may be possible that your machine does not have enough storage to run it